Skip to main content

 * Query the current user's call history with pagination.

-* @param startTime Start timestamp.
+* @param params.startTime Start timestamp.
 Pass -1 for the first request.

-* @param count Number of records per request.
+* @param params.count Number of records per request.
 Pass a positive integer.

-* @returns result.callLogList Call log list as INCCallLog[]
+* @returns callLogInfo.callLogList Call log list as NCCallLog[]

-* @returns result.syncTime When hasMore is true, pass this value as the next `startTime`
+* @returns callLogInfo.syncTime When hasMore is true, pass this value as the next `startTime`

 */

 Call SDK uses the browser's default camera and microphone for the local user.
-The default video resolution is W640_H480, and the default frame rate is FPS_15.
-You can build custom video and audio configurations with NCVideoConfigBuilder and NCAudioConfigBuilder, then apply them through setVideoConfig and setAudioConfig.
+The default video resolution is RESOLUTION_640X480, and the default frame rate is FPS_15.
+You can build a custom video capture profile with NCVideoConfigBuilder, then apply it through setVideoConfig.

 Set the local video capture configuration

 Create a NCVideoConfigBuilder first.
-Use it to configure the video resolution, frame rate, camera ID, and video bitrate.
+Use it to configure resolution, frame rate, and bitrate bounds.

 typescript